cliren/react-native-hackathon/README.md

 # Hack Day Notes

 If you haven't installed the required tools necessary, follow the [docs](http://goodreads.github.io/react-native-hackathon/index.html) to get your environment setup.
-Please download XCode if you haven't already have it.
+Please download XCode if you haven't already (required to work on an iOS app).